jackryan03/CS4414-HW1/README.md

 ### Grading
 You will be tested on four different values of k: 1, 3, 5, and 10.
 There are four test cases each in k = 1, 3, and 5.
 The last test case of these are based on the MS MARCO passage datasets; the other datasets are located in the `./data/` directory.
 There are two test cases in k = 10, both based on the MS MARCO passage datasets.

 We will run your program to verify the correctness of the built tree and the output of the search.
-Each value of `k` total to be worth 5 points:
+Each value of `k` total to be worth 5 points.
+The `buildKD` on the MS MARCO dataset 1 and 2 across all `k` are combined into the `buildKD, MS MARCO 1` and `buildKD, MS MARCO 2` tests.

 - Correct outputs for k=1 → 5 points
    - 1.25 points each test case (4 test cases)